jump-dev/MathOptInterface.jl/docs/src/tutorials/mathprogbase.md

 MathOptInterface is more extensive than MathProgBase which may make its implementation seem daunting at first.
-There are however numerous utilities in MathOptInterface that should hopefully make the implementation as simple or simpler than MathProgBase.
+There are however numerous utilities in MathOptInterface that the simplify implementation process.

 For more information, read [Implementing a solver interface](@ref).